elBukkit/MagicPlugin/Magic/MIGRATION.md

  - Currencies were refactored:
    sp, xp and "currency" (item-based currency) configuration is now in a builtin_currency section sp localization is now in the currency section with the rest
+ - EntityProjectile and ArmorStandProjectile no longer teleport by default, since this can be glitchy in Paper for some entity types.
+Add `teleport: true` to your spell parameters if you need this behavior back.

 # 8.4